Frequently asked questions (FAQs)

 Logging In

-Is there a QR code option for younger children to log in or must they log into individual emails to access dashboard platform?
+Is there a QR code option for younger children to log in or must they log into individual emails to access the dashboard platform?

 • Not QR codes, but for younger children, we have the option of picture logins (very easy to remember and very cute!).